vgallet/was/README.md

 - Verify that 99% of requests complete within 1000ms
 - Maximum execution time is capped at 30 seconds

+> [!important]
-Inspect the warmup file and the k6 report.
+> ❓ Inspect the warmup file and the k6 report.
 Analyze the results.

 ## Profiling